-There will come a time, you'll see
+And there will come a time, you’ll see, with no more tears.

-1. how incredibly magnificent (and i mean those words with every remarkable emphasis i can muster here….) that what you are truly struggling with is your consistency in loving those around you. there are so many of us that wallow in the guilt of not being spiritual enough — our prayer lives, reading the Bible, going to church — rather than tackling the straight-forward ways that Jesus asks us to follow Him.
+how incredibly magnificent (and i mean those words with every remarkable emphasis i can muster here….) that what you are truly struggling with is your consistency in loving those around you. there are so many of us that wallow in the guilt of not being spiritual enough — our prayer lives, reading the Bible, going to church — rather than tackling the straight-forward ways that Jesus asks us to follow Him.
 “Love God, full throttle.
 Love your neighbor.
 Love yourself.”

 you’re sounding less and less like a “clanging gong or a noisy cymbal.” how cool is that? just a little less every day.
 His grace fills in the gaps of our inconsistency. how fricken’ amazing is that?! notice those flashes when you actually do love anonymously or with no plan of taking back? that’s where He is seen and felt the most. that’s where we’re surprised by Hope.